-If you have managed to get a PS5 console, or are drawing up a list of games to play once you manage to get one, then our list is for you.
-The best PS5 games are just below; some are out now. but others can be pre-ordered to ensure you don't miss a release.
+If you have managed to get a PlayStation 5 console, or are drawing up a list of games to play once you manage to get one, then our list is for you.
+The best PS5 games are just below (some are nominated in this year's BAFTA Games Awards 2023). but others can be pre-ordered to ensure you don't miss a release.

 The best PS5 games